Skip Navigation

 Treat Droopy Eyelids with Everett & Hurite

-Dr. Charles Kent, MD is a highly regarded oculoplastic surgeon and he specializes in surgical procedures to repair ptosis.
+Dr. Charles Kent, MD and Dr. Anagha Medsinge, MD are highly regarded oculoplastic surgeons specializing in surgical procedures to repair ptosis.
 If you are living in the tri-state area and are experiencing drooping near your eyelids, please don’t hesitate to call or schedule an appointment online immediately.

 Ptosis / Dermatochalasis